 Bond traders follow a more expansive holiday calendar under guidelines set by the Securities Industry and Financial Markets Association (SIFMA), a trade group that represents securities firms, banks and asset management companies.

-In 2021, U.S. bond markets close on eight of the nine days the stock exchanges are silent, including Labor Day.
-(The exception is Good Friday.)
-They also close on Columbus Day (Monday, Oct.
-11) and Veterans Day (Thursday, Nov.
+In 2022, U.S. bond markets close on the nine days the stock exchanges are silent as well as Columbus Day (Monday, Oct.
+10) and Veterans Day (Friday, Nov.
 11).
+Like the NYSE and Nasdaq, the bond markets are adding the new Juneteenth federal holiday.

-The bond markets close early on six occasions: at 12 p.m.
-ET on Good Friday and at 2 p.m.
-ET on the Friday before Memorial Day, the Friday before Independence Day, Black Friday, Christmas Eve and New Year's Eve.
+The bond markets close early six times in 2022, shutting down at 2 p.m.
+ET on the day before Good Friday, the Friday before Memorial Day, the Friday before Independence Day, Black Friday, Christmas Eve (observed on Friday, Dec.
+23), and New Year's Eve (observed on Friday, Dec.
+30, 2022).

 The stock market calendar also differs from the Federal Reserve System holiday schedule followed by most U.S. banks.
 The Fed observes Columbus Day and Veterans Day, does not take Good Friday off and does not have any formally scheduled early closing days.